Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 That is how hiring becomes keyword matching, title shopping, brand-name filtering, and vibes with paperwork.

-People are more complicated than resumes.

-Jobs are more complicated than postings.
+People are more complicated than resumes, and jobs are more complicated than postings.
 The work of hiring is figuring out what the compression threw away.